fmalazemi/cs143/Lecture_notes/lecture_3_if_statement_exercises.md

 ## Exercise 2: Voting Eligibility

-Create a program that checks if someone can vote based on:
+Create a program that asks the user to enter age and if a citizen or not then checks if someone can vote based on:
 - Age must be **18 or older**
 - Must be a **citizen** (ask the user)